Sarbesh1234/Java-GroupGame/README.md

 you want to include in your game.
 Remember, any simple game can be scaled up with features and any complex game can be scaled down.

 A astroid shooter game, with multipile levels and enemies.
-And a boss
+And a boss at the very end.

 Game Controls:

-+ edit here
+Use mouse for movement and mouse click to shoot.

 Game Elements:

-+ edit here
+Multiple levels,kill enemies, kill boss

 How to Win:

-+ edit here
+Kill the boss in the last level.

 ## Link Examples ##
 Provide links to examples of your game idea.
 This can be a playable online game, screenshots, YouTube videos of gameplay, etc.